Selecting Your Celebrant

 Magda Palmer Cordingley

-then look for Celebrants in the area you have chosen for your ceremony.
+Search for Celebrants in the area you have chosen for your ceremony.

 Make telephone calls and ask;

 Is the Celebrant available on the date you have chosen?

 What time allowance does the Celebrant leave between your celebration and other ceremonies?

 What ceremonies is your Celebrant able to offer?